Birthright: The Gorgon's Alliance: Reception

-PC Gamer USs Keith Sullivan argued that Birthright features "all the earmarks of a classic strategy game, but its gameplay and design flaws bring it down."
+Keith Sullivan for PC Gamer US argued that Birthright features all characteristics of a classic strategy game.
 He found its strategy elements to be "amazingly detailed", but criticized them for lacking clear documentation, and he called the role-playing section Birthright's "weakest portion".
 In Computer Gaming World, Gavin Hachiya Wasserman echoed Sullivan's complaint, writing that the game has "great potential" that goes unrealized.
 He criticized its "low production values" and "daunting micro-management", and summarized it as a product for "hard-core fans of AD&D" only.

-Peter Smith of Computer Games Strategy Plus called Birthright "a challenging game to love.
-It'll take some time, some effort, and downloading of patches before you get fully comfortable here."
+Peter Smith of Computer Games Strategy Plus called Birthright "a challenging game to love" and that it takes time and effort to adjust it regarding its difficulty.
 He considered the game "a product on store shelves [that is] still in development", but praised the ambition of its designer Bob Clardy, who he compared to Gary Grigsby and Norm Koger.
-Smith summarized, "[I]f you're a strategy gamer, Birthright might be the sleeper hit of '97."

 According to GameSpy in 2004, "players justifiably ignored Birthright: Gorgon's Alliance, which eventually sunk into well-deserved obscurity".